jmeowmeow/PixieReport/express-progress/tasks.md

 Thu 13 Jun 2024 09:39:59 AM PDT

+compose-async.js addDollLayer is using a random pick now.
+Can we move the pick to the server code via the params?

 Thursday intentions: rollover Wednesday
 - [X] Preload all doll sets with alt-text descriptions.
 - [X] Choose naming scheme for pixie set via get layer by name